-Monetary Community Amenities
+2. Monetary Community Amenities

 Monetary community amenities are a form of public benefit where money is provided by an applicant in-lieu of providing land or capital assets.
 Table A outlines the minimum monetary CAC rates that will be used in negotiations between the City and the applicant when additional development rights are requested.
-The CAC rate is generally applied to all of the residential dwelling units and/or the total gross floor area in the development (excluding underground parking), and not the increase in development rights.
+The applicable CAC rate is applied at the rezoning or covenant amendment application date.